stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 The protocol described in this document would have Stacks blocks occur at a much greater frequency than in the past.
 Many contracts rely on the `block-height` primitive to approximate a time assuming that a block takes, on average, 10 minutes.
 To release faster blocks while preserving the functionality of existing contracts that make this block frequency assumption, this proposal calls for a new version of Clarity, version 3, which includes the following changes.

-1. A new primitive `stacks-block-height` that indicates the block height under Nakamoto
+1. A new Clarity global variable `stacks-block-height` will be introduced, which evaluates to the Stacks block height.
 2. A new Clarity global variable `tenure-height` will be introduced, which evaluates to the number of tenures that have passed.
 When the Nakamoto block-processing starts, this will be equal to the chain length.
-3. The clarity global variable block-height will continue to be supported in the existing Clarity 2 contracts by returning the same value as `tenure-height`, but usage of block-height in a Clarity 3 contract will trigger an analysis error.
+3. The Clarity global variable `block-height` will continue to be supported in existing Clarity 1 and Clarity 2 contracts by returning the same value as `tenure-height`.
+Usage of `block-height` in a Clarity 3+ contract will trigger an analysis error.

 ## New Block Validation Rules
 In this proposal, a block is valid if and only if the following are true: